eltociear/powerbi-docs.da-dk/powerbi-docs/desktop-latest-update-archive.md

 ### <a name="data-modeling"></a>Datamodellering:

 -   Mulighed for at definere hierarkier
--   Forbedring af ydeevne: optimering af omdøbning af tabeller og kolonner
+-   Forbedringer af ydeevne: Optimeringer af omdøbning af tabel og kolonne

 ### <a name="data-connectivity"></a>Dataconnectors: